-Illiquid: Many a times real estate investments behave like illiquid assets.
-Generally it takes time to execute an actual exit, and liquidity can completely disappear from the market in tough times.
+Illiquid: Many times real estate investments behave like illiquid assets.
+Generally, it takes time to execute an actual exit, and liquidity can completely disappear from the market in tough times.

 Management intensive: Yes, it takes time and skill.
 You need to be able to find a host of reliable professionals to perform tasks that you are not able to do yourself.
 You need to be able to coordinate activities between various contractors and tenants often times when you are not going to be there.
 Hiring a professional property management company can reduce some of your headaches.